SchapiroLabor/spot2cell/README.md

 # spot2cell
-Tool to assign FISH spots to their corresponding cell
+Tool to assign spots to their corresponding cell